Tracy is the rock at Primary and ensures everything runs smoothly.

 The Rest of the Story

-When not working at Primary, I enjoy spending time with my husband and two young sons, ages 2 and 5.
-An avid runner, I have competed in six half marathons so far, and plan on my first full marathon next year.
-I serve my hometown as a member of the Williamstown Economic Development Committee and I also love working with others as a health and fitness coach (to balance my love of wine, of course!).
+When not working at Primary, I enjoy spending time with my husband and two young sons, ages 4 and 6.
+An avid runner, I have competed in many half marathons, and ran my first full marathon in Napa Valley in 2016.
+I served my hometown as a member of the Williamstown Economic Development Committee and I am a Board member for The Friends of the Milne Public Library.

 Stuff You Wouldn't Know